 Are you afraid to ask for a raise?
 It's not just you; lots of career women have told me the same.
 And the result?
 You keep putting it off.

-Maybe you’re intimidated by your manager—at least when it comes to the topic of salary—so you don’t dare ask for more.
-Especially since you’re not even sure how much to ask for.
+Maybe you’re intimidated by your manager—at least when it comes to the salary topic—so you don’t dare ask for more.
+Plus, you're not even sure how much to ask for.

 Maybe the thought of rejection of your raise request keeps you quiet.
 Lots of smart accomplished women have that same fear.
 So what's a woman to do?

 Here’s your answer: Pay Raise Prep School for Women.
 Here you'll find short-term coaching and convenient online training to conquer your procrastination and fears, plus practical guidance on what to DO and SAY to get agreement from your manager.

 Imagine being guided step-by-step to master the pay raise conversation with calm, comfortable confidence so that you finally get the higher salary you’re worth.

 Hi, I’m Pat Katepoo, founder of Pay Raise Prep School for Women, as well as WorkOptions.com—online since 1997—where I have equipped thousands of women to negotiate flexible work, maternity leave, and higher pay.
 I added salary negotiation coaching to my services in 2006, and the results surprised even me!

-I started Pay Raise Prep School so I could reach more career women with the skills training to request and receive the sizable pay raises that my individual clients were getting.
-Outreach efforts focus on Registered Dietitian Nutritionists, my former profession for more than 20 years.
-That said, Prep School students come from a wide variety of professions.
-Please join us on the path to higher pay.
+I started Pay Raise Prep School to reach more career women with salary negotiation skills.
+Students come from a wide variety of professions, and many of them are Registered Dietitian Nutritionists, my former profession for more than 20 years.
+Please join us on the road to higher pay.

 “Following your plan exactly really worked.
 (I was not even within the median range.)
 My boss went to bat for me with management.
 End result: a 14% increase, putting me at the upper end of the median for my position.
 And the best thing is, I feel confident that I’m worth it and so does the entire management team who reviewed my accomplishment list.
 Thanks!”
 Melanie, RDN, Communications Professional, New England